Case Study: Kia

 All in all, the team tested 23 new variations on the 5 elements of the page.
 The number of potential combinations of the various changes—the “search space” in AI lingo—was 2,592.

-The team set the audience for the experiment using Ascend’s filtering and segmentation tools to desktop users only.
-They then entered the improvements into the Ascend editor, used the QA tools to review them for workability and brand compliance, and hit the Start Experiment button.
+The team set the audience for the experiment using Evolv’s filtering and segmentation tools to desktop users only.
+They then entered the improvements into the Evolv editor, used the QA tools to review them for workability and brand compliance, and hit the Start Experiment button.

 Kia’s experiment ran for 5 weeks, and tested 49 possible combinations of the test ideas across multiple “generations” of designs it created using various configurations of those ideas.